jerboa88/Tally-Extension/README.md

 This project is licensed under the MPL 2.0 License.
 See [LICENSE][2] for details.

+## 🖇️ Related
+- **[Tally](https://tally.johng.io)**: Your favorite word counter, now with a dark mode!
+Count the number of characters, words, sentences, paragraphs, and lines in your text instantly

 ## 💕 Funding

 Find this project useful?
 [Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.